Before we begin. A disclaimer.

 By the time it was taken down, it was number one on the front page.
 It also had 7 upvotes, 2 very positive comments and 1 paying customer!

-๐Ÿ’ก "Validation!", I thought to myself.
-Profitable on launch day.
+"Validation!", I thought to myself.
+Generating revenue on day one.
 I message the admins asking why they took it down.
 I explained that the people of the sub reddit were finding it very interesting.

 Guess what happened.
 They banned me from the subreddit without explaining why.